jes/meshmill/README.md

  * don't ramp entry on travel moves
  * should CutPath() consult writeStock to make sure it's not gouging? (but note writeStock is not really valid until it's written out at the end)
- * initialise writeStock with readStock instead of fully solid
  * larger epsilon for Simplified() to avoid blocking Grbl lookahead with tiny moves
  * animated simulation